Best Canon Digital Cameras iMore 2021

 - Best pro DSLR: Canon 5D Mark IV

-- Best crop sensor mirrorless: Canon M50
+- Best crop sensor mirrorless: Canon EOS M50 Mark II

 When you need a small but well-balanced point and shoot, this is the one to grab.
 Compact enough to pocket, Canon's PowerShot ELPH 190 has 20MP and built-in image stabilization, so you get clear shots every time you press the shutter button.
-The 10X optical zoom inside this model helps you hone in on subjects at a distance, and grab tack sharp photos.
-You'll also get Wi-Fi and NFC for sharing and transferring of photos, plus 720p HD video capability.
+The 10X optical zoom inside this model helps you hone in on subjects at a distance and grab tack sharp photos.
+You'll also get Wi-Fi and NFC for sharing and transferring photos, plus 720p HD video capability.
 Grab it in blue, red, or black.

 The Canon EOS 90D is a crop sensor DSLR with built-in WI-Fi and Bluetooth.
 It has the familiar feel of a DSLR without being too heavy for days when you're out on the hiking trail or capturing memories of the family.
-The touchscreen on the back helps you frame and view photos while the eyepiece lets you frame photos the traditional way.
+The touchscreen on the back helps you frame and view photos, while the eyepiece lets you frame photos the traditional way.
 There are 45-points of focus on the 90D, and it shoots 4K UHD at 30fps.
 If you're stepping up from a point and shoot or like to take action shots, the 90D is a good choice.
 Bonus: you can use this camera as a webcam.

 There's no getting around the fact that most full-frame cameras are expensive, especially when they're new releases.
 The Canon EOS R6 comes fresh to the market with a 20MP sensor, 4K 60fps video, and 5-axis in-body image stabilization.
 It's a versatile full-frame mirrorless camera that ranks as one of the best Canon digital cameras out today.
 Everyone from professionals who need a backup body to those making the switch from crop sensor to full-frame will love the intuitive controls, sturdy body, and excellent image quality found in the newly released R6.

 If you live stream or produce YouTube videos, you want this video creator kit.
 The Canon EOS M6 Mark II is a mirrorless camera with 32.5MP, 14fps continuous shooting, Dual Pixel CMOS AF, and it shoots 30fps in 4K.
 With a swivel screen, you can set the M6 Mark II up on a desk or tripod, frame yourself perfectly, and start streaming in seconds.
-This kit comes with a 15-45mm lens and an attachable electronic viewfinder.

-Pros around the world trust Canon's 5D line for its versatility, superb image quality, and extensive lens collection.
+Pros worldwide trust Canon's 5D line for its versatility, superb image quality, and extensive lens collection.
 Their latest professional DSLR is the 5D Mark IV.
 This full-frame model has a 30.4MP sensor with an impressive ISO range that captures bright, crisp images day or night.
 The 5D Mark IV also has 4K Motion JPEG video that shoots at 30fps, plus Full HD, allowing for 60fps shooting.
 The autofocus in this camera is smooth and accurate and grabs 7fps when grabbing images continuously.

 Those who take pictures of birds or action on a football field will want the Canon PowerShot SX540.
 The 50X zoom gives you the power to get up close to action and animals far away without moving your feet.
 The SX540 has built-in Wi-Fi and NFC to share images, and it comes with a 20.3MP CMOS sensor.
 You can also grab video in 1080p Full HD.
 If you're into action or wildlife photography or love to take photos of your kids who can't sit still, this is one of the best Canon digital cameras around.